Last updated on November 15th, 2023 at 08:46 am

 Shaping of Agricultural Societies:

-As agriculture advanced, it played a pivotal role in the development of human civilizations.
 The ability to grow surplus crops enabled societies to sustain larger populations, leading to the formation of villages and towns.

 Agricultural practices became more sophisticated, utilizing irrigation systems, crop rotation, and the use of metal tools, which increased productivity and efficiency.